+MONEY MATTERS

-You can simply state that your mentor will read and comment on your reflection paper and may ask you follow-up questions as necessary.
-MONEY MATTERS Information about how payments are made, when they are due, and the withdrawal/refund deadlines, financial aid, scholarships, budgeting and ways to bring money abroad is in your Study Abroad Handbook.
-Cost Estimate You can find the most current cost estimate for your program, in easily printable format, on the CIE Costa Rica - Summer webpage.
+Information about how payments are made, when they are due, withdrawal/refund deadlines, financial aid, scholarships, budgeting, and how to bring money abroad is in your Study Abroad Handbook.

+Cost Estimate

+You can find the most current cost estimate for your program, in easily printable format, on the CIE Costa Rica - Nursing webpage.
 Be sure you are looking at the correct term.
-Remember that the cost estimate includes what you pay to UW-Eau Claire, what you pay to Costa Rica Study Abroad, and what you pay directly to other vendors.
+Remember that the cost estimate includes what you pay to UW-Eau Claire, what you pay to the Costa Rican institution, and what you pay directly to other vendors.